-The configuration menu can be accessed by holding the button Display (lower button) for at least 1 second.
+The configuration menu can be accessed by holding the button Display for at least 1 second.
 This opens a menu where general settings of the unit can be changed.
+To browse through the different options, the button Select must be pushed.
+To change a setting the button Select must be rotated.